PCB Design Guide for Engineers: Part 1 The Team

 Orchestrating all of the activities and tasks for product design can be a daunting eﬀort, to say the least.
 As we continue the series through this guide, we will introduce you to proven design methodologies and design review procedures that increase success in delivering the desired finished design.

-Given the broad landscape of available tools in the professional PCB design market, it is essential to have tools that can interface across that broad spectrum seamlessly.
+Given the broad landscape of available tools in the professional PCB design & engineering market, it is essential to have tools that can interface across that broad spectrum seamlessly.
 Altium Designer provides such an environment.
 Beyond that, Altium Designer is not a tool just for engineers, the unified environment along with collaborative features can be tailored to any organization, be it a startup or a global organization.
 Altium Designer provides a licensing environment that is flexible and can be adapted to any organization’s needs.

 ALTIUM DESIGNER FREE TRIAL